yakivmospan/android-snippets/articles/Volley Request Manager.md

  - Factory that will help to create your own Image Loader
  - Possibility to clear Image Loader memory cache

+Why I choose Volley?
+Because it is simple, powerfool, extendable, with built-in memory and disk cache library from google.

 Usage examples :

 ```java